GarageBand Alternatives For the Chromebook

 Making music on the Chromebook

 Soundtrap comes in a couple of flavors, standard Soundtrap and Soundtrap for Education.
-The program is cloud based and provides the ability to make music, create beats, loops, synthesize instruments and connect your own real instruments.
+The program is cloud-based and provides the ability to make music, create beats, loops, synthesize instruments and connect your own real instruments.
 You can also collaborate with others and utilize social tools.
-The app also works across devices, so if you mix and match your Chromebooks with your PCs, Soundtrap will work on all of them.

 The interface is relatively simple and provides a good grounding for music production.
 The main view is a multitrack view with menus to cover every eventuality.
 You can use hundreds of predefined loops or record your own with your voice or instruments.
 If your singing is anything like mine, the neat autotune feature is a sure-fire winner!